bahanonu/getOptions/README.md

 ## Instructions on use
 There are two ways to have parent functions pass Name-Value pairs to child functions that `getOptions` will parse to update default options in child function.

+__Note_ that `getOptions` has a `recursiveStructs` optional Name-Value input argument itself that if enabled (the default), causes `getOptions` to crawl through any options that are structures and replace only fieldnames that are present in the options passed by the parent function.
+If this is disabled, `getOptions` will replace any options that are structures with the entire structure input by the user regardless of whether the default options had a specific structure.

 ### Method #1
 Use the `'options', options` [Name-Value](https://www.mathworks.com/help/matlab/ref/varargin.html) pair to input an `options` structure that will overwrite default options in a function.